naturepoems/naturepoems/quotes/Haiku in the Meiji Period (1868–1912)/Kobayashi Issa/index.md

 ---
 layout: author
 title: Kobayashi Issa
-description: "Though mainly recognized for his works during the Edo period, Issa's influence extended into the Meiji period, particularly as his haiku continued to be published and appreciated.
-His works often highlight the humble beauty of nature and the lives of small creatures."
+description: "Although Issa lived before the Meiji period, his works were highly esteemed and continued to influence Meiji-era poets.
+His haiku often contain elements of humor, compassion for all living beings, and a deep connection to nature."
 subject: "Haiku in the Meiji Period (1868–1912)"
 parent: Haiku in the Meiji Period (1868–1912)
 permalink: /Haiku in the Meiji Period (1868–1912)/Kobayashi Issa/